section-engineering-education/engineering-education/content/articles/implementing-a-generic-singly-linked-list-data-structure-in-java/index.md

 4. A linked list uses less space than an array because pointers can be stored close to nodes instead of in the middle of the list.
 5. In a linked list, only linear search is performed, however in an array linear search and binary search are both used.

-### What a generic linked list is and how it's used.
+### What a generic linked list is and how it is used
 There are many different ways to create a generic linked list because they can carry any form of data.
+An implementation of linked lists that may store any data type is known as a generic linked list.
+Integers are stored in one linked list, while floats are stored in the other.
 #### Primary linked list member functions
 These are functions that can be performed on a linked list:
 - Sort: Sort the linked list's nodes.